Patricia H. Clarke: Committee Work

 Clarke was a great supporter of the Biochemical Society and the Society for General Microbiology (SGM) for their roles in education and fostering a scientific community.
 In 1974, she managed the production of a booklet, Careers in microbiology, which was published by the SGM to stimulate interest of microbiology in schools.
 In 1993, the she was one of six female members of the Committee of Women in Science and Technology commissioned by William Waldegrave.
 The committee's report, The rising tide, was published by the Cabinet office in 1994.
 The report drew attention to the areas adversely affecting recruitment and education of women in science; a lack of female role models in education, employers showing bad practice in ensuring opportunities for women and the poor approach to maternity leave.

 Personal life

 In 1940, she married Michael Clarke; they had two children in 1947 and 1949.
 She died at University of Wales Hospital, Cardiff on 28 January 2010, aged 90 years.

+Collections

+In 2002 Clarke donated her archive to University College London.
+The archive contains material relating to her own life and career (including publications, biographical items, and correspondence) and Clarke's advocacy for women in science.